 Includes: Energy Sources, Use of Energy and Your Home's Energy Envelope

 Your designer will help you to review options such as: using a renewable energy source, choice of insulation, and proper installation of fixtures.
 We will also work with your mechanical engineer to make the best use of your energy plan.

 If you are interested in increased efficiency from your HVAC system, we will work with you and your mechanical engineer to match your home's design with their plan for your systems.
 This may include radiant heat or specialty duct systems.

 Includes: Lights, Furniture, Appliances

-M.T.N Architects can recommend green options for finishes in each room of your home.
+M.T.N Design can recommend green options for finishes in each room of your home.
 From counter tops and flooring to chairs and bedding, building green does not have to end when major construction has finished.

 Indoor Environmental Quality

 Includes: Quality of Your Indoor Air Quality